mcolvin/PSPAP-Reboot/docs/_posts/2017-06-28-M0-and-closure.md

 trade offs can be formally evaluated using objectives network we put together and the utilities used to value the fundamental objectives.

+Keep reading if you want more details.

+Want to engage in the process?
+Please let us know what you think in the comments.
+Specifically we are interested in your thoughts about small-scale Pallid Sturgeon movements (day to day, bend to bend).

+* At the bend level, do you think Pallid Sturgeon stay put from one day to the next or do they move from bend to bend?
+* How do small scale movements (day to day, bend to bend) vary over the year?
+* Is there as time of year that scale movements
+(day to day, bend to bend) are minimized?

 ## Background